neutronimaging/coding-recipes/index.md

 title: "Welcome to Coding Recipes blog"
 ---

-I created this blog to share the hours of searching for ways to solve different coding problems.
+This blog was created to share the hours of searching for ways to solve different coding problems during our development efforts.